 Stop by the Lemon Squeezer Trail and the alluring Wallkill River, where unique and special rock formations make it a photography hot spot.
 Meanwhile, visits to the Huguenot Street Historic District and the Mohonk Mountain House are musts for the history lover, ensuring that a visit to New Paltz will be a memorable one.

-The seat of Tompkins County, some 31,000 inhabitants call the town of Ithaca home.
-Situated in the beautiful Finger Lakes Region and on the southern shores of Cayuga Lake, Ithaca is full of splendid natural beauty including waterfalls and picturesque hiking trails.
+As the seat of Tompkins County, some 31,000 inhabitants call the town of Ithaca home.
+Situated in the beautiful Finger Lakes Region and on the southern shores of Cayuga Lake, Ithaca is packed with natural wonders like waterfalls and winding trails that hide tranquility around every twist and turn.
 With a number of great festivals and museums, cultural fulfillment is also readily available here.
 Take part in the popular fall Apple Festival or the Dragon Boat Festival in July, or visit such places as the Cayuga Nature Center and the Herbert F. Johnson Museum of Art.

 Meanwhile, as the site of the campuses of Ithaca College and Cornell University, a charming college atmosphere is also present in town, with numerous cafes, boutique shops, and an always busy student population.